-a.
-Is any area left out in the formation of the area frame? \Box Yes \boxtimes No
+• a.
+Is any area left out in the formation of the area frame? ☐ Yes $\times$ No

-If Yes, what percentage of the State's population is not covered by the area frame?
+■ If Yes, what percentage of the State's population is not covered by the area frame?

+= %

+4. Federal regulation ľ

+CIII rvov Are vending

 4. Federal regulation requires that vending machines be inspected as part of the Synar survey.
-Are vending machines included in the Synar survey? 🖂 Yes 🗌 No

-If No, please indicate the reason they are not included in the Synar survey.

-State law bans vending machines

-State law bans vending machines from locations accessible to youth

-State has SAMHSA approval to exempt vending machines from the survey Other (Please describe.)
+Are vending machines included in the Synar survey? ☐ Yes ☐ No If No , please indicate the reason they are not included in the Synar survey. ■ State law bans vending machines ■ State law bans vending machines from locations accessible to youth ■ State has SAMHSA approval to exempt vending machines from the survey Other (Please describe.)
 5. Which category below best describes the sample design?
-(Check only one.)

-Census (STOP HERE: Appendix B is complete.)

-Unstratified State-wide sample:

-Simple random sample (Go to Question 9.)

-Systematic random sample (Go to Question 6.)

-Single-stage cluster sample (Go to Question 8.)

-Multi-stage cluster sample (Go to Question 8.)

-Stratified sample:

-Simple random sample (Go to Question 7.)

-Systematic random sample (Go to Question 6.)

-Single-stage cluster sample (Go to Question 7.)

-- Multi-stage cluster sample (Go to Question 7.) - Other (Please describe and go to Question 9.) - 6.
-Describe the systematic sampling methods.
+(Check only one.) ■ Census (STOP HERE: Appendix B is complete.)
+Unstratified State-wide sample: ■ Simple random sample (Go to Question 9.) ■ Systematic random sample (Go to Question 6.) ■ Single-stage cluster sample (Go to Question 8.) ■ Multi-stage cluster sample (Go to Question 8.)
+Stratified sample: ■ Simple random sample (Go to Question 7.) ■ Systematic random sample (Go to Question 6.) ■ Single-stage cluster sample (Go to Question 7.) ■ Multi-stage cluster sample (Go to Question 7.) • Other (Please describe and go to Question 9.)
+6. Describe the systematic sampling methods.
 (After completing Question 6, go to Question 7 if stratification is used.
 Otherwise go to Question 9.)

-The sampling frame was created by cross-referencing the Georgia DOR alcohol license list with the Georgia DOR tobacco license list, and producing a combined list using a unique identification number.
-Outlets of types which are not accessible to youth (such as over 18 or over 21 establishments) are removed.
-The frame is then stratified as outlined below.
-The zip codes (which are the PSUs) to be sampled from each stratum are chosen, and then the individual outlets (which are the SSUs) are chosen.
-The sampling unit selections are made randomly using the appropriate function in Excel.
-Any location in which the sale of tobacco is in doubt is included in the inspection list, as are all outlets which were found to have vending machines in the previous year's Synar survey.

-7. Provide the following information about stratification.
+- 7. Provide the following information about stratification. - a.

-a.
 Provide a full description of the strata that are created.

+Four strata were created for this pure area sample.
 Stratum 1 automatically includes the 10 most populous counties in the state, which account for almost half the state's population.
+These 10 counties are Bibb, Chatham, Cherokee, Clayton, Cobb, DeKalb, Fulton, Gwinnett, Muscogee, and Richmond.

-These 10 counties are Bibb, youth population density.
-Stratum 2 contains the 50 counties the highest youth population densities, Stratum 3 contains the middle 50 counties, and Stratum 4 contains the 49 counties with the lowest youth densities.
+The remaining 149 counties were divided into three strata based on youth population density.
+Stratum 2 contains the 50 counties with the highest youth population densities, Stratum 3 contains the middle 50 counties based on youth density, and Stratum 4 contains the 49 counties with the lowest youth densities.